Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance is expected to closely track the Bloomberg Long Treasury Index, with minor differences due to expenses and tracking error.
+Benchmark Comparison: The ETF's performance closely tracks the Bloomberg Long Treasury Index.
+Deviations may occur due to expense ratios and tracking error.

 Expense Ratio: 0.03